 Who we are

-Kempton Steam Museum is an independent museum governed by the Kempton Great Engines Trust.
+Kempton Steam Museum is an independent museum in London governed by the Kempton Great Engines Trust.
 The trust, a registered Charity, was formed in 1995 with the aim to preserve the historic steam pumping engines at Kempton Park Pumping Station and make them accessible to the public.
-All restoration work and the running of the museum is undertaken entirely by a team of unpaid volunteers.
+All restoration work and the running of the museum is undertaken entirely by a team of volunteers.
 Our activities have been made possible through Thames Water giving us access under a 99 year lease.
 The Trust is a registered Charity (No. 1048936), and the museum building a Scheduled Monument (No. 153).